What is the cheapest credit card in Australia?

 Credit cards are great for convenient shopping, managing cash flow, accessing credit when needed and earning rewards points.
 However, credit cards can also be expensive and can push people into financial hardship and debt stress if not used wisely.

-Choosing the right credit card for your lifestyle and spending habits makes all the difference.
+Using a credit card comparison site to choose the right credit card for your lifestyle and spending habits makes all the difference.

 To find the cheapest credit card in Australia for you, you need to consider: